Skip to main content

 Topics unique to the Human Resource Development emphasis track

-• Adult learning theory: how adults learn and retain information, which can be important in designing effective training and development programs.
+• Adult learning theory: Understand how adults learn and retain information, which can be important in designing effective training and development programs.

 Jobs for Psychology majors with a Human Resource Development focus